JTBWatchDog/DF_Garden/src/site/notes/OC sheets/Amvera Yuu'rik.md

 #### Backstory
 $\quad$Growing up an orphan in Skyridge Home, Amvera never had much more than the people around her.
 She had a fierce streak to her, even back then.
 She was born blind before her magic awakened at the age of 9, revealing a unique form of magesight; the fact that these were the rare Aizurra of the Akerr wouldn't be revealed until much later in her life.
 $\quad$Raised primarily by Imani Moore, who was manager and main caretaker of Skyridge Home from 620 to 707, and a woman named Cassandra (who died to a form of arcane-resistant cancer in 701,) Amvera was both rebel and guardian by birth.
 Imani often said the girls heart was bigger than her head.
 With hindsight Amvera can agree with that.
 $\quad$From highschool into college at DFMA, those aspects grew.
 Even after aging out of Skyridge she continued to spend a lot of time there, picking up a part time job; really, she was just doing what she'd always done.
-At the same time, however, she'd gotten into a more... lucrative, per say, side business.
-Nothing extreme, but before getting into DFMA she *had* helped friends of hers peddle inhalants.
+At the same time, however, she'd gotten into a more... lucrative, per say, side business—never anything extreme, at least to start.
+Through her last two years in highschool, she'd helped some friends peddle inhalants to fools who didn't know better, with her mainly handling the grunt work.
+Not much, but it paid.
-$\quad$
+$\quad$She craved more though, and she got her chance for just that when she entered DFMA.
+At the start of her first year she met one Riot Azorin, immediately being endeared to the autistic skeleton.
+Yes, that's weird.
+Amvera stopped questioning things soon after entering the mage world proper.